 Some of the members in our area are mothers or grandmothers of ACM sponsored children.
 For these women and their children life is an everyday struggle just to survive.
 Many of the women suffer from serious medical conditions.
 Some of the woman are HIV positive.
 Hard work has been no stranger to these women since they were old enough to carry water or firewood with their mothers.
 However, disabling diseases make physical labor impossible for some of these ladies.

-Proverb’s 31 Women’s Ministry members construct jewelry of high quality to sell in America through ACM.
-This financial increase provides a source of dignity for the women and their families.
+Proverb’s 31 Women’s Ministry members are true artisans.
+They create high quality jewelry, baskets, and other items to sell in the United States through ACM.
+The products are Fair Trade and the financial increase provides a source of dignity for the women and their families.
 Excitement over the empowerment these women are experiencing is contagious.
 More women are joining the beading groups, both in the city and in remote villages.
 In these rural locations, this small venture by a group of industrious women, plays a large part of the transformation seen around the community.
+Visit our shop to see and purchase some of their products!

 These projects have been made possible through donations.
 Even a small monetary investment can change an entire school and provide better learning opportunities!